Webb's First Deep Field: Diffraction spikes in the photo

 The six bright and two fainter spikes around the point sources of light in the photo are an artifact created by the physical limitations of the telescope.
 The six bright spikes are a result of diffraction from the mirror's edges.
 The mirror is composed of 18 individual units, each having the shape of a regular hexagon.
 The hexagonal rim of the units that make up the telescope's large mirror give rise to the six spikes.
 Telescopes with circular mirrors/lenses don't have such spikes (in lieu of spikes, diffraction from circular rims creates a pattern of concentric rings called Airy discs).

 The two additional spikes are a result of diffraction from the struts holding the telescope's secondary mirror in front of the main mirror.
 As shown in the figure on the right, diffraction from the three struts creates six spikes, but four of these are designed to co-align with the spikes created from the diffraction caused by the rim.
 This leaves the two faint horizontal spikes visible in the photo.

 Significance

+Deepest image of the Universe

+On 11 July 2022, JWST delivered the deepest sharp infrared image of the universe to date.
 Webb's First Deep Field is the first full false-color image from the JWST, and the highest-resolution infrared view of the universe yet captured.
 The image reveals thousands of galaxies in a tiny sliver of the universe, with Webb's sharp near-infrared view bringing out faint structures in extremely distant galaxies, offering the most detailed view of the early universe to date.
 Thousands of galaxies, which include the faintest objects ever observed in the infrared, have appeared in Webb's view for the first time.

 It was first revealed to the public during an event on 11 July 2022 by U.S. President Joe Biden.